catseye/Robin/README.markdown

   being evaluated.
 This might make the `self` parameter to macros redundant, though.

-* In the `term` module, export `cast`, which works like Scheme's `quasiquote`, except the unquote symbol can be specified at the top of the form.

 * Work out the static analysis modules.
 See the Static Analysis document for more information.